Identification and consistent estimation in source apportionment using geometry

-To prove that $\Phi$ is uniquely determined across different NMF representations of $Y$, we specify data-generating assumptions. \begin{assumption}[Ergodicity and stationarity of source emissions] $\{W_i\}_{i\geq 1}$ is an ergodic stationary process on $\mathbb R_+^K$ with marginal distribution $\mathbb P_W$ supported on a set $\mathbb S_W \subseteq \mathbb R_+^K$ and with finite mean $\mu=\mathbb E(W_i)$. \end{assumption} This allows temporal or spatio-temporal dependence in $\{W_i\}_{i\geq 1}$ without any parametric restrictions on $\mathbb P_W$ or on the dependence structure of the processes.
+This allows temporal or spatio-temporal dependence in $\{W_i\}_{i\geq 1}$ without any parametric restrictions on $\mathbb P_W$ or on the dependence structure of the processes.
 This assumption covers many standard time-series models, including stable autoregressive (AR), moving-average (MA), and ARMA processes with a stable AR component.
+Strict stationarity of source intensities over space-time can be a strong assumption.
+For example, traffic and heating sources have pronounced diurnal and seasonal cycles.
+In such cases, the data can be stratified by group (hour of the day, day of the week, region, etc.), and the assumption is more plausible within each subgroup.

-We further impose the following condition on $\mathbb S_W$: \begin{assumption}[Probabilistic separability] There exist constants $c_k > 0$ such that $c_k e_k \in \mathbb S_W$ for every $k=1,\ldots,K$, where $e_k$ is the $k$th canonical basis vector in $\R^K$. \end{assumption} This assumption ensures that, with positive probability, the process $\{W_i\}_{i\geq 1}$ produces realizations where one coordinate dominates.
-Unlike the deterministic separability used in NMF \citep[e.g.,][]{donoho_when_2003} which requires exact zeros in the $W$ matrix, this probabilistic version only requires the support of the distribution of $W$ to contain points arbitrarily close to $c_ke_k$.
-This relaxation is well suited for source apportionment, where it is plausible for one source to occasionally dominate but unrealistic for all others to be completely absent.
-Under these two assumptions, we state the identifiability result. \begin{theorem}[Statistical identifiability] Suppose each data point $Y_i$ admits two NMF representations $Y_i^\top=W_i^\top H=\widetilde W_i^\top \widetilde H$, where $H$ and $\widetilde H$ are $K\times J$ non-negative matrices, \(\{W_i\}_{i\ge1}\) and \(\{\widetilde W_i\}_{i\ge1}\) are $K$-dimensional processes satisfying Assumptions \ref{asm:erg} -- \ref{asm:sep}, and at least one of $H$ or $\widetilde H$ has full row rank.
-Let $\Phi$, defined in \eqref{eq:contrib}, denote the percentage matrix derived from $\mathbb P_W$ and $H$, and let $\widetilde\Phi$ be the analogous quantity based on $\mathbb P_{\widetilde W}$ and $\widetilde H$.
-Then $\widetilde \Phi = \Phi$ up to a permutation of rows. \end{theorem} Hence $\Phi$ is well defined and statistically identifiable (up to reordering of the sources), even though the NMF representation of the data matrix $Y$ need not be unique.
+We further impose the following condition on the support set $\mathbb S_W$ of the source intensities: \begin{assumption}[Probabilistic separability] There exist constants $c_k > 0$ such that $c_k e_k \in \mathbb S_W$ for every $k=1,\ldots,K$, where $e_k$ is the $k$th canonical basis vector in $\R^K$. \end{assumption} This assumption ensures that, with positive probability, the process $\{W_i\}_{i\geq 1}$ produces realizations where one coordinate dominates.
+Unlike the traditional deterministic separability discussed in Section \ref{sec:georev}, which requires exact zeros in the $W$ matrix, this probabilistic version only requires the support of the distribution of $W$ to contain points arbitrarily close to $c_ke_k$.
+This relaxation is well-suited for source apportionment, where it is plausible for one source to occasionally dominate but unrealistic for all others to be completely absent.
+Under these two assumptions, we state the identifiability result.